-- landcare operations incurred by primary producers, other landholders and rural land irrigation water providers - see Landcare operations on the next page - electricity connections or telephone lines incurred by primary producers and other landholders - see Electricity connections and telephone lines on page 27 - environmental protection activities see Environmental protection activities on page 27 - exploration and prospecting see Mining and quarrying and minerals transport on page 27 - rehabilitation of mining and quarrying sites see Mining and quarrying and minerals transport on page 27

-- petroleum resource rent tax see Mining and quarrying and minerals transport on the next page - certain capital expenditure directly connected with a project- see Project pools on page 28 - certain business related costs see Business related costs - section 40-880 deductions on page 29.
+- Iandcare operations incurred by primary producers, other landholders and rural land irrigation water providers - see Landcare operations in the next column - electricity connections or phone lines incurred by primary producers and other landholders - see Electricity connections and phone lines on page 27 - environmental protection activities see Environmental protection activities on page 27 - exploration and prospecting see Mining and quarrying and minerals transport on page 28 - rehabilitation of mining and quarrying sites see Mining and quarrying and minerals transport on page 28 - petroleum resource rent tax see Mining and quarrying and minerals transport on page 28 - certain capital expenditure directly connected with a project see Project pools on page 29 - certain business related costs see Business related costs - section 40-880 deductions on page 30.

 Generally, to work out your deductions you need to reduce the expenditure by the amount of any GST input tax credits you are entitled to claim in relation to the expenditure.
 Increasing or decreasing adjustments that relate to the expenditure may be allowed as a deduction or included in assessable income, respectively.
-Special rules apply to input tax credits on expenditure allocated to a project pool - see Project pools on page 28.
+Special rules apply to input tax credits on expenditure allocated to a project pool - see Project pools on page 29.
 STS taxpayers (except primary producers) may deduct capital expenditure under these UCA rules only if the expenditure is not part of the cost of a depreciating asset.
-Primary producers who are STS taxpayers can choose to deduct certain depreciating assets under the UCA rules - see STS taxpayers on page 30.
+Primary producers who are STS taxpayers can choose to deduct certain depreciating assets under the UCA rules - see STS taxpayers on page 31.